Nearly all sessions are now listed - find the schedule below!

 All Levels

 What would it take to create a national network of undergraduate student facilitators?
 Drawing on this framing question, our interactive session will describe our efforts to build a student facilitator network and then invite our audience to become participants in sharing strategies for how to make such a network sustainable.
+What do students, staff, and faculty want to see in a reflective, connective network?
+How might colleges and universities incentivize students, staff, and faculty to maintain cross-campus collaborations?
+And ultimately, how might this network equip a generation of students to envision themselves as life-long facilitators—in their work, neighborhoods, and communities?

-Deborah Dunn - Director; Center for Dialogue and Deliberation, Westmont College
+Deborah Dunn - Director, Center for Dialogue and Deliberation; Westmont College

 Rachel Rains Winslow - Director, Faculty Development; George Fox University